Pranathi-kandala/ADMIN-DASHBOARD/README.md

   - Author Top Work
 - Pagination support with default showing 10 books per page.
 - Option to change the number of records per page up to 50 or 100.
-- Ability to apply ascending/descending sort on all columns.
+- Ability to apply ascending/descending sort on all columns by clicking arrow
 - Search books feature by author.
 - Download current results in CSV format.
 - Firebase authentication for logging into the dashboard.